webdizz/vnext-dp/openshift-local-steps.md

 ...
 ```

+## Add routes to Spinnaker Deck and Gate services to allow access from OpenShift cluster.

 ## Fix routing to Spinnaker Gate from Spinnaker Deck by modifying secret `spin-deck-files`.
 Content is similar to what we have in `spinnaker/deck-settings.js` folder

 ```js